josh-gleason/vim_setup/README.md

-Convinient script for setting up vim quickly on a new workstation
+Convenient script for setting up vim quickly on a new workstation

-Assumes that vim is installed with either python2 or python3 support and a python interpreter is available.
+Assumes that vim, cmake, and gcc are installed with either python2 or python3 support and a python interpreter is available.

 To install run the following script and follow the instructions.
 ```bash